5satoshi/webapp/docs/routing-analysis.md

 # Routing Analysis (Subsumption) Page Documentation

 The **Routing Analysis Page** (labeled "Subsumption" in some contexts) focuses on understanding your node's position and performance within the broader Lightning Network by analyzing its "shortest path share."
 This metric indicates how often your node is part of the cheapest (shortest) route for payments of different sizes.

+All data related to shortest path shares, node rankings, and top node comparisons on this page is fetched from the application's internal API endpoints (e.g., `/api/betweenness/...`).
+These APIs, in turn, query pre-calculated network analysis data (typically from a `betweenness` table) in BigQuery.

 ## Key Sections